tcorral/JSONC/README.md

     Compression rate - 32.81%

-    Original compressed using lz-string - 3900 bytes Compressed using JSONC using lz-string - 3113 bytes Compression rate - 20.18%
+    Original compressed using gzip.js - 4279 bytes
+    Compressed using JSONC using gzip.js - 4664 bytes

-    Compression rate from original to compressed using JSONC and lz-string - 83.64%
+    Compression rate from original to compressed using JSONC and gzip.js - 75.49%

+##Next steps
+####Implement the gzip class in different languages (Java, Ruby...)